burrsutter/docker_tutorial/readme.md

 http://screencast.com/t/13PZwb3E

 4) boot2docker status

-(time to shutdown) boot2docker down
+(and when it is time to shutdown) boot2docker down

 5) boot2docker ip (good to know for later)